Can Depression Be Treated Without Medication?

 Can exercise lift your mood?
 There is reliable evidence, including a review of 28 trials, supporting the conclusion that exercise can improve depressive symptoms in adults.
 Some studies suggest that exercise may be just as helpful as antidepressants.

-How much exercise is enough?
-Once you have approval from your doctor to start an exercise routine, the Centers for Disease Control and Prevention (CDC) recommends ONE of the following:
+Once you have approval from your doctor to start an exercise routine, the US Department of Health and Human Services recommends ONE of the following:

 - 150 minutes of moderate-intensity aerobic exercise each week along with 2 or more days of strength training